 Former Interpol President Sentenced To Prison In China For Corruption

 The former president of Interpol has been sentenced to more than a decade in prison.
-Meng Hongwei, the first Chinese national ever to assume the presidency of the French-based international law enforcement organization, received his 13 1/2-year sentence for corruption Tuesday in a Chinese courtroom.
+Meng Hongwei, the first Chinese national to assume the presidency of the France-based international law enforcement organization, received his 13 1/2-year sentence for corruption Tuesday in a Chinese courtroom.

 Meng pleaded guilty last year to using his position in China to finagle more than $2 million in bribes between 2005 and 2017.
 Prior to his 2016 election as Interpol president, he served more than a decade as China's vice minister of public security.